handsontable/handsontable/examples/README.md

 # Code examples

-This folder contains all code examples, that Handsontable uses for myriad reasons, such as documentation, blog, etc. Each code example is a separate project that uses Handsontable to present certain features.
+This folder contains all code examples, that Handsontable uses for a myriad of reasons, such as documentation, blog, etc. Each code example is a separate project that uses Handsontable to present certain features.

 Code examples are structured by Handsontable version.
 Inside the version directory, examples are grouped by category, which can be anything.
 The most important category is "docs", which is used in the Handsontable documentation website.

 To see a deployed code example you can visit its URL.
 See [Live on production](#live-on-production) section to learn about the URL structure.

-To play around with the actual code for a specific code example you can open it on CodeSandbox.
-See [Preview on CodeSandbox](#preview-on-codesandbox) section to learn more.

 To run arbitrary code example locally on your machine see [How to run the arbitrary code example](#how-to-run-the-arbitrary-code-example) section.